Colombia with Kids: 3-Week Family Itinerary

 Days 13-14: Cartagena

 Branch out from the Old Town and visit some of the other highlights of Cartagena.
-The Castillo de San Felipe de Barajas and the Getsemani neighborhood are a must.
+The Castillo de San Felipe de Barajas and the Getsemaní neighbourhood are a must.

 Many people will want to spend a full week around Cartagena.
-Including the surrounding weekends, here is our recommended 10-day Cartagena itinerary with kids:
+Including the surrounding weekends, here is our recommended 10-day Colombia with kids itinerary:

 Fly into the Santa Marta Airport.
 Spend a few days on the beach and enjoying the vibrant resort town of Rodadero.
 Spend one day taking a day trip to the Tayrona National Park.